bminer/node-twilio-api/README.md

 ## Features and Library Overview

-Only voice calls are supported at this time, but I plan to implement the entire Twilio API over the next few months.

  - [Create Twilio client](#createClient)
  - [Manage accounts and subaccounts](#manageAccts)
  - [List available local and toll-free numbers](#listNumbers)